-How To Be Visitor Friendly With Dinner Party Do's + Don'ts
+Learn How To Be Visitor Friendly With Dinner Party Do's & Don'ts For Hosts & Guests

 A word of warning: If you play by our rules, be prepared to welcome visitors back for years to come, and have endless rsvp's.

 Never Ask A Host “Who’s Going?”